 Request materials in advance

 Since all of our materials are located in remote facilities, patrons must request materials two full business days before planned date of use.
 In some cases, paging may take up to a week.
-Many of our materials can be paged online.
-Paging materials occurs through the collection’s Searchworks record.
-Patrons can discover many of our finding aids in the Online Archive of California.
+All of our materials can be paged online.

 Researching in the Field Reading Room